 During this stage there is likely to be significant reworking and rewriting, and I will be there alongside you to read and discuss the work as it proceeds – as hands-on or hands-off as best suits you.

 This stage helps you avoid expensive corrections at the proof stage, and potentially embarrassing errors in content in the finished work.
-It is usually done on-screen, using tools like MS Word's Track Changes and Comments to highlight edits and potential issues.
+It is usually done on-screen, using tools like Microsoft Word's Track Changes and Comments to highlight edits and potential issues.
 After the first pass, the script is sent back to the author to go through and further edit/mark up, and then send it back to the copyeditor (me) ... etc., until the script is ready to be typeset.

 Checks: